astronomer/docs/astro/manage-connections-variables.md

 **Benefits**

-- Manage secrets at a central point and programmatically load in Airflow using API
-- Allow to have a secure as well as consistent environment for local and Astro
+- You can still manage your secrets using a centralized service like a secrets backend.
+- Programmatically update Airflow both locally and on Astro to ensure parity across environments.
-- Connections and variables are encrypted and stored in the Airflow metadata database
+- Connections and variables are encrypted and stored in the Airflow metadata database.
-- Ability to see connections and variables from the UI
+- You can see your variables and connections in the Airflow UI.
-- Ability to export connections and variables using API
+- You can export variables and connections using the Airflow API.

+For more information, see [Airflow API](airflow-api.md).

 **Limitations**